-For example, during the development of the taxonomy structure for the FSA accounting standard, it was important to consider the existence of disclosure forms and the implementation of common practice concepts (accounting line items) that were necessary.
+For example, during the development of the taxonomy structure for the Japanese accounting laws and standards, it was important to consider the existence of disclosure forms and the implementation of common practice concepts (accounting line items) that were necessary.
 To implement common practice concepts, the taxonomy owner made decisions regarding coverage of the concepts before starting development.
-Then required common practice concepts were initially implemented during proof of concept.
+As a result of the prrof of concept, required common practice concepts were implemented in the production versions.